michaelballantyne/hosted-minikanren/README.md

 - Provide a robust and efficient platform for logic programming.
 - Enable users to experiment with and extend the miniKanren language.
 - Serve as a reference implementation for research and educational purposes.

+The implementation relies on a new technique for implementing embedded DSLs realized in the [`syntax-spec` metalanguage](https://github.com/michaelballantyne/syntax-spec).

 ## Documentation